m0lentum/molentum.github.io/_drafts/starframe-1-architecture.md

 Finally, I'll cover my latest approach, which represents objects as a more general graph.

-Note: many details here are specific to the Rust language, as are all the code examples, but most of the information can be applied to any environment.
+Note: many details here are specific to the Rust language, as are all the code examples, but a lot of the information can be applied to any environment.
+Feel free to skip around if you're not interested in implementation details.

 # Intro: Engines and objects

+When I started this project I had this vague idea that it should follow an architecture of some kind.
+After some thought and experience I realized there was probably no good definition of what that even meant.
+Let me take a moment to ponder about it here.

-It's difficult to define exactly what a game engine is.
-The best-known ones used in commercial games, like Unity, Unreal and Godot, are huge suites of reusable tools for every aspect of game production.
+First of all, it's difficult to define exactly what a game engine even is.
+The best-known ones sold as products of their own, like Unity, Unreal and Godot, are huge suites of reusable tools for every aspect of game production.
 Everything from physics libraries to graphical editing tools is considered part of the package that is the engine.
 On the other hand, many games have tools and background libraries built specifically for them.